g10ria/Tome/readme.md

 # Project

+## Known bugs
+- autocomplete sometimes fills on empty input
-todo: fix weird nav bug on journal page
+- nav has no padding on left side on Journal page